Manitoba Provincial Road 354: History

 After the decommissioning of the original section, PR 354 was rerouted east onto the former PR 359, which was significantly shortened from its original length.
-The road traveled on this section to meet PR 270.
+The road travelled on this section to meet PR 270.

 PR 270 was initially extended on to the section between PR 354's current northern terminus and the current junction between the two roads; it was changed to PR 354 in 1997.
 This section includes the former PR 263, which was decommissioned in its entirety.

 The section between PR 259 and its old southbound terminus was redesignated as PR 564.
 The section between PR 259 and PR 354's current southern terminus is now a municipal road.

 The original length of PR 354 was 113 km.